OWASP/www-chapter-austin/index.md

 [back to top](#welcome)
 <hr>

-### CANCELLED - Austin Security Professionals Happy Hour, May 14, 2020 ###
+### CANCELLED - Austin Security Professionals Happy Hour, June 11, 2020 ###

-<blockquote>Due to the shelter in place order, restricting group gatherings, the happy hour has been cancelled.
-We will evaluate when the next one will be scheduled once we have more information on when the restrictions would be rescinded or changed.</blockquote>
+<blockquote>Businesses have begun to open up locally in Austin, and our venue for the happy hour is available for June.
+However, they are operating under limited capacity.
+Due to some logistic challenges with the limited capacity, we have decided to cancel June's happy hour.
+We will evaluate in mid June for decision to have the happy hour in July.</blockquote>

-<blockquote>As COVID-19 (coronavirus) continues to impact our everyday lives, we support any steps needed to help ensure the health and safety of our community.
-We wish everyone to stay safe and look forward to seeing you in the near future.</blockquote>
+<blockquote>We wish everyone to stay safe and be informed - https://www.cdc.gov/coronavirus/2019-ncov/index.html.</blockquote>

 [back to top](#welcome)